ruby-git/ruby-git/CONTRIBUTING.md

 2. Create a Github Pull Request for your change, following the instructions in the pull request template.
 3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

+### Pull Request Requirements
+In order to ensure high quality, we require that all pull requests to this project meet these specifications:

+1. Unit Testing: We require all the new code to include unit tests, and any fixes to pass previous units.
+2. Green CI Tests: We are using [Travis CI](https://travis-ci.org/ruby-git/ruby-git) to run unit tests on various ruby versions, we expect them to all pass before a pull request will be merged.
+3. Up-to-date Documentation: New methods as well as updated methods should have [YARD](https://yardoc.org/) documentation added to them

 ### Code Review Process

 Code review takes place in Github pull requests.
 See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with Github Pull Requests.